A guide to corporate travel policies

 A comprehensive travel policy would normally pertain to both international and domestic travel, and have information about the following:

-- Booking procedure and approved travel booking tool
+- Booking procedure and approved corporate travel company

 - Allowable cost of booking (hotels, airfare, ground transportation)